cowboy-bebug/kommit/README.md

 git commit -m "it works now"
 ```

 Your future self (and your teammates) deserve better.
-Kommitment provides the
+Kommit provides the
 emotional intelligence your git history desperately needs.

 ## 💊 Features